codycoombes/redis-proxy/README.md

 # redis-proxy
 ## About
-Redis proxy is an LRU caching layer to a single Redis backed service instance.
+Redis proxy is an LRU caching layer to a single Redis backed service instance powered by Flask.

 ### Features
 * Users can interface to the Redis proxy through HTTP, with the